ualberta-mueller-group/MCGS/docs/style.md

 - `tidy`
 - `tidy_headers`
 - `format`
+    - You can use `utils/format-chunk.py` to format 10 files at a time
+    - Still run `make format` to verify that files are properly formatted

 When files are formatted correctly according to the `clang-format` config, the `format` target probably shouldn't leave files other than `format_result.txt` after completion.